soto-nicole/sem-coursework/use-cases/use-case-9.md

-# USE CASE: 9 Produce a Report on the Number of People who speak specific Languages in the World
+# USE CASE: 9 Produce a Report on the Population of all Cities in a region

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a Marketing Translator, I want to produce a report showing the number of people who speak certain languages across the world so that
+As an X, I want to produce a report on the population of all the cities in a region so that Y.
-I can find the most spoken languages to prioritise translation efforts for global marketing campaigns.

 ### Scope